evansj/uk-train-departure-display/README.md

 ![Animation demo](assets/uk_trains.gif)

+NB The gif above stutters a bit, but on the actual hardware it's very smooth.

 ![](assets/sample.jpeg)

 A set of python scripts to display replica near real-time UK railway station departure data on SSD1322-based 256x64 SPI OLED screens.
 Uses the publicly available [Transport API](https://www.transportapi.com/).
 This project has been developed and simplified based on the work of [others](#credits) to run on the [balenaCloud](https://balena.io/cloud) platform.